 The Police in Juba

-It takes a while to get to my hotel, as we’re stopped by the police three times on the ten minute journey from the airport.
-(The third time they get bored with trying to find something wrong with the brake, the fire extinguisher, the warning triangle and the driver’s paperwork, so they just hold the car.
+It takes a while to get to my hotel, in Juba, as we’re stopped by the police three times on the ten minute journey from the airport.
+The third time they get bored with trying to find something wrong with the brake, the fire extinguisher, the warning triangle and the driver’s paperwork, so they just hold the car.
 We call for another one.
 It’s not far to walk, but I have luggage to drag through the dust and it’s forty degrees outside.

 Juba-lation - The Tourist Sights of Juba

 I tried breakfast in the hotel today.
 It looks like a reheated assortment from yesterday’s buffet dinner.
 There’s toast, if you don’t mind the really disgusting margarine placed alongside it.
 This is a good place to go on a diet.

 We visit a women’s collective, where representatives from 21 different tribes gather peaceably, to create colourful beadwork, and I buy some earrings, then drive alongside the university and an enormous rambling corrugated roof market.
 Over a metal bridge (even more definitely no photos here) on the only tarmac road in the country.
 It leads south to Uganda and is deemed, by the FCO to be particularly dangerous to drive on, with a high risk of attack.
 But we’re only dipping over to the other side for ten minutes.
 There’s also a wholesale market: sacks of onions, avocados and tomatoes piled high, past domestic compounds where oblong tin roofs and circular brush huts are crammed in side by side.

 Duncan says that during the last civil war, in 2016, two battalions of the army were stationed facing each other here.
 One solder accidentally set off his rifle resulting in a lot of ‘friendly fire’.
 Indeed, the whole war of 2016 seems to have been ignited by another misunderstanding.
 The opposition leader had been appointed Vice President Number Five and was installed in the government building.
 However, a rumour circulated that he was in danger and some of his followers set out to rescue him.
 This fracas duly escalated.
 Duncan also reports a much more recent skirmish yesterday, between two villages, 50 kilometres from where we were staying at Kapoeta.
 As Duncan keeps telling me, ‘D.I.S.’
 (Dis is Africa)